 How did your role change when schools were closed?

-When schools were closed my role shifted from teacher to “teacher mom” as I was working from home with three of my own children age 7 and under.
-Aside from balancing work with my role of motherhood, my role of a teacher looked drastically different.
+When schools were closed my role shifted from teacher to “teacher mom” as I was working from home with three of my own children aged 7 and under.
+Aside from balancing work with my role of motherhood, my role as a teacher looked drastically different.
 I had to assess basic life needs and necessary resources that my students and their families needed from afar.

 What did you and/or your school do to support remote learning and the needs of students?

 As I checked in daily with my students and their families I attempted to not only assess their academic levels, but also their overall mental health, life stressors, and the amount of resources they and their families needed to maintain a successful and healthy life during our stay-at-home order.
 I used an online platform to provide daily videos, announcements, and a line of communication.
 I would have texting conversations with my students’ parents filled with tips and tricks.
 Although not present at school I was available for my students and their families a good portion of the day, every day.

 What was the biggest challenge?

 One of the biggest challenges was trying to find a balance for all of my families because the world is a messy place and we don’t all live in a perfectly boxed world.
 We were all in the same storm, but in very different boats.
 Trying to find a way to make things equitable during a time like that was quite interesting.

 My biggest frustration was with the amount of time that I felt my own children had to take the “back-burner.”
 Many times they had to wait on Mom to finish a conversation, post a video, etc. Teachers’ kids are going to be resilient and quite self-sufficient after all of this passes.

 Were there new things that you learned about/for your role?